 #2 Silver Windswept Pixie with Built-In Volume

-The natural grey here is doing so much of the work, and that’s the whole point.
-When you stop fighting your silver and start cutting into it properly, you get this kind of result, a cut that looks expensive without trying to look young.
-The layered structure creates lift where it counts, particularly through the crown, which is exactly where most women over sixty start losing it first.
-A little volumizing powder at the roots and some finger-styling is genuinely all this needs.
-I’d put this on almost anyone who’s ready to go short and stop apologizing for their grey.
+The natural grey is doing so much of the work-and that is the point.
+Once you stop fighting your silver and start cutting into it properly, you achieve this kind of result.
+A cut that looks expensive while not trying to look young.
+The layered structure lifts the hair to create volume, especially around the crown, which is precisely where most women over sixty begin to lose that volume first.
+Honestly, all this needs is some root volumizing powder and a bit of finger styling.
+I would put this on just about anyone who is ready to go short and stop apologizing for their grey.

 #3 Grey Pixie with Natural Dimension and Easy Texture

-What I like about this cut is that it doesn’t look like it’s trying to make a statement, it just looks right.
-The slightly choppy layers give it enough edge to feel current without veering into territory that would feel forced on someone who just wants to look good and get on with her day.
-The natural grey has these beautiful lighter threads running through it that give it dimension you couldn’t replicate with foils if you tried.
-This is the wash-and-go pixie people always ask me about, the one that genuinely doesn’t require a blowdryer or a prayer.
+I appreciate that this cut doesn’t look like it’s trying too hard to leave an impression.
+It looks nice without being over-the-top.
+The choppy layers feel modern without going into territory that might feel extreme to someone who just wants to look nice and get on with her day.
+The natural grey has gorgeous lighter strands that add depth and dimension that you couldn’t replicate with foils.
+This is the wash-and-go pixie everyone asks to see.
+It genuinely doesn’t need a blow-dryer, or a prayer.

 #4 Rich Auburn Curly Pixie with Warm Undertones

-Auburn on a curly pixie is one of my favorite combinations because the warmth of the color and the movement of the texture feed off each other so well.
-This reads youthful without being at all costume-y, which is the line you’re always walking with color at this stage.
-The slightly undone finish is doing a lot of the charm here.
-If you have any natural curl or wave at all, this is worth considering, though I’ll be honest with you, curls at this length need a good lightweight curl cream and consistent hydration or they’ll frizz out by lunch.
+Auburn on a curly pixie is one of my fav combos because the color and movement work so well together.
+This is youthful without being costume-y, which is the line you can easily cross with color at this length.
+The charm here is in the finish being slightly undone.
+Consider this if you have any natural curl or wave at all.
+Curls at this length do need a lightweight curl cream, and consistent hydration or they’ll be frizzy by lunch.

 #5 Creamy Blonde Textured Pixie with Personality

-This is the cut for the woman who wants to be a little bit playful about it.
-The creamy blonde is warm enough not to wash anyone out, and the texture throughout makes thin hair look like it has opinions of its own.
-It styles quickly and it reads well in person, which are honestly the two things that matter most.
-The tradeoff is that this shape needs a trim every four to five weeks or it loses its architecture, and the blonde will need toning to keep it from drifting brassy.
-But if you’re someone who actually keeps your salon appointments, this is a beautiful option.
+The playful cut is for women who want to be a little playful about it.
+The creamy blonde is warm enough to not wash anyone out, and the texture throughout the cut gives the illusion of thickness to fine hair.
+It styles in no time to look great in person, which is the most important.
+The trade off is that this shape requires a trim every four to five weeks, or it loses its architecture and the blonde will need a toning to prevent brassiness.
+But if you’re someone who is consistent with salon appointment schedules, this is a stunning alternative.

 #6 Ash Blonde Layered Pixie with Natural Ease